zm-git-dev/RNA-seq-Pipline/readME.md

 ## Instructions for running this pipeline
 1. Clone this repo into where you want it to be on your desktop/laptop.

-2. Move into this directory and create to new folders called "reads" and "refs".
+2. Move into this directory.
 You will place your read data into the reads folder, while your refs directory should contain the reference genome you want to align your RNA-seq data to, along with the GTF file for estimating gene feature abundance/counts.
 Like so:

    Main Folder/<br/>
       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;reads/<br/>